TOAST-DOCS/Storage-Object-Storage/ko/api-guide.md

 X-Openstack-Request-Id: tx4a0f746118e9453ca8688-0065b8b038
 Date: Tue, 30 Jan 2024 08:15:52 GMT

-The objects with the following extensions cannot be uploaded: exe, jpg%
+The objects with the following extensions cannot be uploaded: exe, jpg
 ```

 ```